viridia/skyhook/README.md

 ## Why another UI framework?

-Existing framrworks such as Material UI, Semantic UI, and Bootstrap are designed with the assumption that "one size fits all" - that is, a single, universal "design language" will be the best fit for every type of application.
+Existing framrworks such as Material UI, Semantic UI, and Bootstrap are designed with the assumption that "one size fits all": that is, a single, universal "design language" will be the best fit for every type of application.
 However, in practice these UI frameworks are implicitly targeted towards a consumer audience.
 But there are many other audiences:

-* Artists and digital content creators are used to working with complex, dense UIs.
+* **Artists and digital content creators** are used to working with complex, dense UIs.
 In addition, artists tools such as Maya and Blender are typically dark-themed and muted, so as to make the images and movies stand out better.
-In these apps the media, not the UI, is the star of the show.
+In these apps the *media*, not the UI, is the star of the show.
-* Enterprise and professional users also frequently work with complex UIs, particularly forms and tables.
+* **Enterprise and professional users** also frequently work with complex UIs, particularly forms and tables.
-* In games and entertainment programs, novelty often wins over consistency.
+* In **games and entertainment programs**, novelty often wins over consistency.
-* For apps that are tightly tied to a particular brand, you'll want a UI that conforms to the design style of the brand.
+* For apps that are **tightly tied to a particular brand**, you'll want a UI that conforms to the design style of the brand.

 The goal of Skyhook is to provide a common framework for creating your own visual design language that suits the needs of your application.
-It provides a baseline set of styles which are highly customizable, as well as all of the implementation details of interaction.
+It provides a baseline set of styles which are highly customizable, as well as all of the implementation details needed for interaction.

 API-wise, the components are very similar to React-Bootstrap, although it is based on much more recent technologies such as styled-components and React hooks.
-The overal organization of the widgets is also partly inspired by Material UI and other libraries.
+The overall organization of the widgets is also partly inspired by Material UI and other libraries.

 The framework also attempts to leverage standard HTML widgets to the maximum extent possible.
-A <Button> component is just an HTML button with some styles associated with it; your event handlers should be no different than if you were using the standard HTML widget.
+A ```<Button>``` component is just an HTML button with some styles associated with it; your event handlers should be no different than if you were using the standard HTML widget.
 (This means that you'll need to be responsible for calling ```preventDefault()``` where appropriate.)